usmcamp0811/dotfiles/packages/scripts/analyze-security-camera/README.md

 different average speeds, the gates are not truly parallel on the ground and `cross_road_vanishing_point` needs adjusting.
 That asymmetry is the most sensitive tell available without a ground-truth run.

+The current projective fallback is **not evidence-grade yet**.
+Its output says `calibration_quality: "provisional_from_visible_road_edges"` and `confidence: "provisional"`.
+A known-speed pass, or fitting the road vanishing point from multiple full vehicle tracks, is required before changing that label to `measured`.
+The recorded survey measurements are retained in `ground_plane`, but its homography is disabled until a marker photo identifies the exact far-road-edge pixel.

 ---